nicholasgillespie/portfolio-minimalist/docs/project/progress_log.md

 - Identify the sections, main elements/components, and the macro & micro layout.
 - Define the project design tokens.

+## 2024-07-05 - Morning

+### Link Configuration

+- Sorted out the links in the project to ensure proper navigation in both development and production environments.

+### Image Configuration

+- Configured portfolio page images for responsive display across devices, optimizing load times and visual experience.
+Images are sorted and displayed by their collection order.

 ---

 ## [Date] - [Session]